 The cost of business interruption insurance could vary depending on the type and amount of cover you need.
 To find out how much it could cost your business, you can contact us to get a quote or get a quote online.

 How to make a claim under your business interruption insurance

 Making a claim on your business interruption insurance can be done through your insurance provider.
 There should be details on their website that tells you how to do this.
 A claim can usually be made by filling in an online form or emailing the right department to let them know of a problem.
 Your insurer will then get back in touch with you to find out more details about how you want to proceed.

 If your insurance is with Markel Direct, our Claims page gives you all the right contact information and answers any questions you might have about making a claim.

 Whether you need business interruption insurance or not depends upon a number of factors.
 If you're sure that a fire burning your premises down would barely affect your ability to trade – because you could be operating again in days from serviced offices, for example – it may not be necessary for you.

 However, if you carry a lot of stock, or require substantial premises in order to operate, business interruption insurance could be the only way to stay in business long enough to get back on your feet.

 Just as importantly, when you add business interruption cover to a Markel policy, you can rest assured that in the event of a business interruption, we will work with you from day one to get your business up and running again as quickly as possible, and minimise any possible financial impact in the long term.
-Get an online quote now or visit our office insurance page for more information.

 Need some help?